CSCfi/rstudio-daki/README.md

 Once rstudio image is compatible for deploying in openshift environment, you can then use it to deploy in notebooks environment at CSC.
 One way to check whether your custom image is compatible with openshift environment is to actually deploy the image successfully in Rahti container cloud at CSC.
 Please follow the instructions for [deploying a pre-made rstudio image onto notebooks environment](#Deployment-of-Rstudio-image-onto-notebooks-environment)

 # Rstudio for basic learning environment
-Rstudio dockerfile (file name: Dockerfile) for basic data analysis course (rstudio-shiny) includes the latest version of rstudio, R (v4.0.2) and basic R-packages. other dockerfile (file name: *rstudio-rda.dockerfile*) for building (e.g., in cPouta cloud) custom image is also available in *rstudio-shiny* folder.
+Rstudio dockerfile (file name: Dockerfile) for basic data analysis course (rstudio-shiny) includes the latest version of rstudio, R (v4.0.2) and basic R-packages.
+Other dockerfile (file name: *rstudio-rda.dockerfile*) for building  custom image (e.g., in cPouta cloud) is also available in *rstudio-shiny* folder.

 ## Deploying Rstudio on Rahti *via* commandline
 Please use  *rstudio-shiny-template.yaml* template which will use *Dockerfile* available in *rstudio-shiny* folder to deploy it on Rahti.

 The following openshift command can be used to deploy rstudio-shiny server on Rahti: